Use it on trains and buses! A great value ticket: the "Kamakura Free Environmental Ticket"

 Official website here

-One of the attractions of the ``Kamakura Free Environmental Bill'' is that you can ride as many buses as you like within designated areas.
+One of the attractions of the "Kamakura Free Environmental Pass" is that it allows unlimited rides on buses within the designated area.

-Both Keikyu Bus and Enoden Bus are available.
+Both Keihin Kyuko Bus and Enoshima Electric Railway Bus are available.

 ・For those heading to Kita-Kamakura Station: Kamakura Station East Exit (Platform 2)